EcoDynIZW/Benhaiem_2018_CommsBio/README.md

   * c) Assembling the submatrices into the meta-matrix
   * d) Building the next generation matrix for the estimation of R0

-Note that parameter and submatrix names may differ between main text and R codes.

-This code presents the asymptotic analysis of the matrix model.
+This code  **2_Model analysis** presents the asymptotic analysis of the matrix model.
 For each epidemic period, we first load the input files containing the MECMR parameter estimates for that period and then the R script to construct the matrix model.

-The code code **2_Model analysis** is structured as follows:
+The code code is structured as follows:

   * a) Checking assumptions (irreducibility and ergodicity)
   * b) Asymptotic analyses (population's growth rate, R0, stable stage distribution and reproductive values)